Visiting Ireland: The Guide You Need 2019

 Dublin is the capital and largest city in Ireland, located on Ireland’s east coast.
 The largest international airport in Ireland in located north of Dublin with approx. 23 million passengers travelled through the airport in 2015.
 Rent a car in Dublin Airport is available from Irish Car Rentals and vehichles are provided by Europcar.
 Futhermore, car rental Dublin is also an alternative option.

 There is something for everybody whether it's sporting events, shopping, architecture buildings, guided walks and historical landmarks.
-There are no shortages of tourist attractions in Dublin and surrounding areas;
+There are no shortages of tourist attractions in Dublin and surrounding areas, such as

 Synonymous with Irish independence, this notorious prison is one of the most compelling attractions in Ireland.
 Built in the late 18th century, Kilmainham Gaol imprisoned dozens of Irish leaders until it closed in the 1920s.